Galiusbro/nuahchain-osmo/tests/localosmosis/README.md

      On version X, run:

       ```bash
-      osmosisd in-place-testnet localosmosis osmo12smx2wdlyttvyzvzg54y2vnqwq2qjateuf7thj
+      nuahd in-place-testnet localnuah osmo12smx2wdlyttvyzvzg54y2vnqwq2qjateuf7thj
       ```

       Where the first input is the desired chain-id of the new network and the second input is the desired validator operator address (where you vote from).
-      The address provided above is included in the localosmosis keyring under the name 'val'.
+      The address provided above is included in the localnuah keyring under the name 'val'.

      You now have a network you own with the mainnet state on version X.